-Annual savings for the first year for the 92,000 ft2 prototypical refrigerated warehouse are expected to range from -113,000 to 395,000 kWh/yr (-1.23 to 4.29 kWh/ft2-yr)

-depending upon climate zone.
-Demand reductions are expected to range between 29 and 327 kW depending on climate zone.
+Annual savings for the first year for the 92,000 ft prototypical refrigerated warehouse are expected to range from -112,000 to 436,000 kWh/yr (-1.22 to 4.74 kWh/ft-yr) depending upon climate zone.
+Demand reductions are expected to range between 25 and 260 kW depending on climate zone.

-Overall the adiabatic condenser/gas cooler measure was found to result in -8 percent to 17 percent kWh savings compared to the total prototype annual energy consumption when operating with an air-cooled condenser.
-The reduced head pressure achieved by the adiabatic precooling of the ambient air resulted in fewer supercritical operating hours and overall improvement in refrigeration system performance for most of the climate zones (Climate Zone 2, 4, 6, and 8 through 15).
-The increase in energy in some climate zones (Climate Zone 1, 3, 5, 7 and 16) was due to lower ambient temperatures on average where the impact of air precooling is reduced with more hours running in dry mode.
+Overall the adiabatic condenser/gas cooler measure was found to result in -8 percent to 18 percent kWh savings compared to the total prototype annual energy consumption when operating with an air-cooled condenser.
+The reduced head pressure achieved by the adiabatic precooling of the ambient air resulted in fewer supercritical operating hours and overall improvement in refrigeration system performance for most climate zones.
+The increase in energy in Climate Zones 1, 3, 5 and 7 was due to lower ambient temperatures on average where the impact of air precooling is reduced with more hours running in dry mode.
+Because adiabatic gas coolers are sized smaller than air cooled gas coolers, climate zones with reduced number of precooling hours will have a larger energy penalty due to the reduced coil surface area.
+Additionally, adiabatic gas coolers due incur a fan power penalty due to the increased pressure drop across the precooling pad.
+These energy penalties will outweigh the benefits of adiabatic gas coolers if the number of precool operating hours is not sufficiently high.